cgmartin/custom-vera-skill/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 **NOTE**: Do not submit this Smart Home skill for certification.
-This skill is intended for personal use only and should not be released on the Alexa Skills Marketplace:
+This skill is intended for personal use only and should not be released on the Alexa Skills Marketplace.

-- Only a single Vera user is supported.
-Unless you want the world controlling your home devices, multi-user authentication and other implementation changes would be required for a public skill.
-- Vera Scenes are not currently being checked for [secure devices](https://developer.amazon.com/docs/smarthome/provide-scenes-in-a-smart-home-skill.html#allowed-devices) and would not pass the Skill approval process.
-Do not put Door Locks or other sensitive devices that could be misued from Alexa within your Vera Scenes.
-Again, use at your own risk.

 ## What is Supported